All Episodes

 I mean, just one guy, and he's just kind of rooting around.

-Let's go over, if we can, all the evidence that and all the stories that you've now broken in a year, because you know, we've been so busy, obviously focused on on FISA abuses, Hillary's email, uranium one, um uh the special counsel, the the double standard, no equal justice under the law, dual application of laws, that this actually goes by the wayside and it's a massive scandal, and we have all the evidence.
+Let's go over, if we can, all the evidence and all the stories that you've now broken in a year because we've been so busy, obviously focused on FISA abuses, Hillary's email, Uranium One, the special counsel, the double standard, no equal justice under the law, dual application of laws, that this actually goes by the wayside, and it's a massive scandal, and we have all the evidence.

-Well, um what the IG found is that they're you know impersonating members of Congress, they're moving data off the house network, and uh my reporting found that uh they were operating these side businesses, one of which took a hundred thousand dollars from this fugitive tied to Hezbollah.
+And my reporting found that they were operating these side businesses, one of which took $100,000 from this fugitive tied to Hezbollah.

 So people really think that they were blackmailing members or selling this data.

-And uh really, you know, there's been there's so much there, but what what I think uh what I want to focus on today is the way that the DOJ and the FBI responded to this.
+And really, you know, there's so much there, but what I think, what I want to focus on today is the way that the DOJ and the FBI responded to this.

-Let me let me go back though a little bit further so we can give a little more background for our audience because listen, uh uh I'm following all of this every day, and I forget details.
+Let me go back, though, a little bit further so we can give a little more background for our audience because, listen, I'm following all of this every day, and I forget details.

-And you know, you've done such a good job exposing this case.
+And you've done such a good job exposing this case.

 But remember, so Imran Owan actually is the IT guy for Debbie Wasserman Schultz and a number of other Democrats.

-And let's let's pick it up from there and and literally end it at the point where he not only the the airport where they let the this woman get away, but also when he leaves a note for law enforcement with Debbie Wasserman Schultz laptop.
+And let's pick it up from there and literally end it at the point where he, not only the airport where they let this woman get away, but also when he leaves a note for law enforcement with Debbie Wasserman Schultz' laptop.

 Explain.